bartwc/SoftwareSystems/4-uml/README.md

 of interactions in an Interventional X-Ray System's process when the pedal for low-dose X-Ray and high-dose X-Ray are stepped on.
 The Surgeon initiates the imaging process by engaging either pedal, which sends a signal through the Pedal Mapper to the Action Logic.
 This component interprets the signal and instructs the X-Ray Controller to act accordingly.
-The X-Ray Controller then directs the X-Ray Module to activate or deactivate X-ray emissions based on the pedal used.
+The X-Ray Controller then directs the X-Ray Module to activate or deactivate X-Ray emissions based on the pedal used.
-Continuous pressure on the pedal sustains the X-ray output, while releasing it triggers a cessation of the imaging sequence.
+Continuous pressure on the pedal sustains the X-Ray output, while releasing it triggers an unlatch signal of the imaging sequence.

 ![sequence-pedal-2.png](sequence-pedal-2.png)
 <p align="center">Figure 4. sequence-pedal-2.png</p>